-Table 4.2 lists the water bodies in the region where the quality of the water is considered to be under stress.
+Table 4.2 lists the water bodies in the Region where the quality of the water is considered to be under stress.
 This is defined as being:

-- A water body listed in Appendix 7 of the Regional Freshwater Plan for the Wellington Region as having water quality needing enhancement - Water which exceeds the relevant narrative and numeric guidelines relating to its intended purpose in Appendix 8 of the Plan for at least two years
+- a water body listed in Appendix 7 of the Regional Freshwater Plan for the Wellington Region as having water quality needing enhancement; or - water which exceeds the relevant narrative and numeric guidelines relating to its intended purpose in Appendix 8 of the Plan for at least two years.

-Table 4.2: Water bodies with water quality under stress
+Table 4.2 Water bodies with water quality under stress

 Water Body

 Lower Mangaone Stream

 Ngarara Stream

 Mazengarb Drain

 Tikotu Stream

 Ngauranga Stream

 Waiwhetu Stream

 Makara Stream

 Wainuiomata River

 Makoura Stream

+Mangatarere River

 Water Body

-Mangatarere River

 Whakawiriwiri Drain

 Lower Waiohine River

 Mid and Lower Ruamahanga River